Explore Central Florida’s best berries with Strawberry Season Passports

 I picked up my passport at Parkesdale, so naturally, that was my first stop for a stamp.
 I opted for the world-famous strawberry shortcake, piled high with whipped topping and vanilla soft-serve ice cream.
 It was sweet without being overly sugary.
 When you go, be sure to explore the rest of the market for plants + fresh produce, too.

 Check back here throughout winter strawberry season to see where I go next.
-As the passport says inside, “By visiting each farm, you’ve made a direct impact on our local agricultural community,” so plan to visit each one even if you didn’t snag a passport.
+As the passport says inside, “By visiting each farm, you’ve made a direct impact on our local agricultural community,” so each one is worth a visit, even if you didn’t snag a passport.

 More from LALtoday